Courses

 Weekly presentations from quantum scientists across multiple disciplines; covering industry, academia, and national lab experiences in QISE.

-Professor Kai-Mei Fu / Winter 2025
+Professor Kai-Mei Fu / Winter 2026

-PHYS 107: Quantum Mechanics, Relativity, and the Foundations of the Modern Technological World.
+PHYS 107: Quantum Mechanics, Relativity, and the Foundations of the Modern Technological World

-Professor Miguel Morales / Winter 2025
+Professor Charles Marcus / Winter 2026

 PHYS 225: Introduction to Quantum Mechanics